avimehenwal/avimehenwal.in/content/blog/rust/index.md

 ## Macros

 * [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)
+  * Metaprogramming is a programming technique in which computer programs have the ability to treat other programs as their data
 * macros are expanded into source code that gets compiled with the rest of the program as abstract syntax trees *[ write DSL Domain specific language like LISP](https://medium.com/@phoomparin/a-beginners-guide-to-rust-macros-5c75594498f1)
 * comes in 3 forms